 Individuals who have been diagnosed with dementia and are unable to live independently at home due to the need for 24-hour care.

-Individuals who, due to medical conditions and/or personal living needs, require 24-hour assistance and care from qualified nurses.
-This may include people who require intensive rehabilitative care after a stroke or who simply require assistance with a peg feeding tube.
+Individuals who, due to medical conditions and/or personal living needs, require 24-hour assistance and care from CHAPS qualified nurses.
+This may include people who require intensive rehabilitative care after a stroke or for those residents requiring assistance with a peg feeding tube, or have care of a higher level.

 Individuals in need of a temporary living arrangement in a nursing home.
 Respite care, also known as a short care home stay, can last anywhere from a few days to a few weeks.